20 Ways To Keep Your Company Safe From Employee Negligence & Mistakes

 This could be public liability insurance (which protects against injury-based lawsuits and premises liability).
 It could also be a professional indemnity insurance (which can protect against other forms of negligence).

 This ensures that if your employees make a mistake which causes you to be sued, you are then able to pay the legal compensation that is due.
-You can shop around for such insurance at sites like moneysupermarket.

 Sometimes employees can be careless and they may also be vulnerable to some risks in the workplace.
 The goal is to reduce the risk of such incidents occurring, and also to make sure your business isn’t completely a victim to lawsuits when such things happen.